Skip to content

 Challengeable by: Auditor

-HR Lead approval plus Title VII compliance confirmation plus EU Pay Transparency compliance Is the individual adjustment finally approved by authorized HR leader with Title VII + Equal Pay Act-compliant audit-trail + EU Pay Transparency 2023/970 compliance confirmation?
+HR Lead approval with Title VII and EU Pay Transparency compliance confirmation Is the individual adjustment finally approved by an authorised HR leader, with a Title VII and Equal Pay Act audit trail and EU Pay Transparency Directive compliance confirmed?
 Human

 Decision Record